dat-ecosystem-archive/DEPs/proposals/0000-hyperdrive.md

 # Hypercore entry schemas
 [hypercore-entry-schemas]: #hypercore-entry-schemas

-Hyperdrive encodes its data to its Hypercore registers using Google's [protobuf](https://developers.google.com/protocol-buffers/) encoding.
+Hyperdrive encodes its data to its Hypercore feeds using Google's [protobuf](https://developers.google.com/protocol-buffers/) encoding.

 ## Index
 [hypercore-entry-schema-index]: #hypercore-entry-schema-index

-The schema of the first entry written in every metadata Hypercore register.
+The schema of the first entry written in every metadata Hypercore feed.
 The `type` field will contain the string `"hyperdrive"`.
-The `content` field will contain the public key of the content Hypercore register.
+The `content` field will contain the public key of the content Hypercore feed.

 ```
 message Index {